kempniu/yafut/README.md

 ## Usage Examples

-To copy a file called `foo` from the MTD partition represented by the character device `/dev/mtd1` to a local file called `bar`, run:
+To copy a file called `foo` from the flash partition represented by the character device `/dev/mtd1` to a local file called `bar`, run:

     yafut -d /dev/mtd1 -r -i foo -o bar

-(Run `cat /proc/mtd` to list all available MTD partitions.)
+(Run `cat /proc/mtd` on Linux to list all available flash partitions.)

-To copy a local file called `baz` to a file called `qux` on the MTD partition represented by the character device `/dev/mtd2`, run:
+To copy a local file called `baz` to a file called `qux` on the flash partition represented by the character device `/dev/mtd2`, run:

     yafut -d /dev/mtd2 -w -i baz -o qux